 WHO: JSC welcomes single young adults between the ages of 21 and 28 who are college graduates or young adults with comparable experience.
 Applicants should desire a year to serve others and to explore the spiritual questions that bring meaning to life.

 WHAT: We are a nonprofit, faith-based organization with a philosophy resting on the foundations of Servant Leadership, Social Justice, Intentional Community Living, and Spiritual Formation.
-Although JSC is an affiliate of the Episcopal Service Corps, we accept young people from any faith background.
+Although JSC is an affiliate of the Episcopal Service Corps, we welcome young people from any faith background.

 WHERE: Johnson Service Corps operates two houses, one each in Durham and in Chapel Hill/Carrboro.
 Our Partner Organizations are within driving distance of these communities.
 While cars are allowed, they are not necessary for all placements during a given service year.
 Several of our Corps Members are close enough to their Partner Organizations that they walk to work, and the local bus system can also be an option.